Bartlebys/Bartleby/Documents/BSFS.md

 ## Current Local State

-The current Local state Is encapsulated in BSFS._localContainer. (a Container is an array of Box, Nodes & blocks)
+The current Local State Is encapsulated in BSFS' FSShadowContainer.
+The Shadows are the local projections of a given Entity and are not managed (not synchronized).
+The collections of `NodeShadow` and `BlockShadow` reflects the local state. **When the local boxes are up to date shadows and managed entities are bijective.**

 ## Uploads